guinuxbr/container-diff-md-changelog/README.md

 In other words: The expected JSON structure must match with a `container-diff` JSON output.

-For more info about "container-diff" go to <https://github.com/GoogleContainerTools/container-diff>
+For more info about `container-diff` go to <https://github.com/GoogleContainerTools/container-diff>

 ## The command used in the tests